 Only a moment later, in a puff of smoke, the nimble black-clad Nembra appeared before him, holding her scythe in battle stance with two hands, the massive blade grazing the man’s throat.
 The fire in her eyes oozed with the full intent to kill.

-“Back there, you seemed to be weighing the option of killing me.
-Were you slow, or simply hesitant?”
+“Back there, you seemed to weigh the option of killing me.
+Were you slow, or hesitant?”
 Maron inquired.

 “Stop this excavation.
-You can’t succeed here”, Nembra stated.
+You’ll never succeed here”, Nembra stated.

 “I’ve already succeeded”, Maron chuckled.

-“This temple is easily buried with a few words.
+“Listen, this temple is buried with a few words.
 It will be buried”, the mage-hunter snarled.

 As he finished uttering the venomous words, a foul cry from innumerable mouths inside the digsite reached for the heavens.
 The dead were cackling, some even clumsily dancing.
 It was a sloppy but coordinated victory dance.

 “This game is decided and I am the victor.
 The contents of this stone will be seen.
-And when these theocrats you brought along as cannon fodder see it, their religion will crumble to dust.
+And when these theocrats you brought along see it, their religion will crumble to dust.
 The social order you guard will vanish soon after.”

 “Believers aren’t persuaded by truth like that.
 You know that, Maron”, Nembra replied.